Agility course obstacles

 Pipe tunnel

-This obstacle should have a diameter of a minimum of 600 mm and should be a minimum of 3 metres in length.
+This obstacle should have a diameter of a minimum of 600 mm and must be a minimum of 3 metres in length.
+The inner surface of the tunnel must have the same finish throughout.

 • Positioning – 3m tunnels should be straight or with a slight curve, 4m tunnels should not curve more than 90 degrees.
 Tight bends should be avoided